 The abundance of choices in an all-you-can-eat dining hall can add complexity to healthy eating.
 Here are six friendly tips from Cal Dining to keep you on track:

 · Small portions, with variety.
 This doesn’t mean you must eat everything your dining hall has to offer every day.
-Try out new Cal Dining locations, platforms, dishes and offerings throughout the course of, say, a week.
-The more varied your food intake is, the more likely that you nutrient intake is balanced and complete.
+Try out new Cal Dining locations, platforms, dishes, and offerings throughout the course of, say, a week.
+The more varied your food intake is, the more likely that your nutrient intake is balanced and complete.
 You just may discover new favorites in the process!

-· Fruits and veggies please.
-Always make room on your plate for vegetables, in sides or mixed dishes, cooked or raw.
-Learn to love them for the color, flavor, crunch, and yes, the loaded nutrients!
-Hand fruits are offered throughout the day in the dining halls, feel free to take one on your way out for snacking later.
+· Fruits and veggies, please.
+Always make room on your plate for vegetables, cooked or raw, in side dishes or entrées.
+Learn to love them for their color, flavor, crunch, and yes, the loaded nutrients!
+Handheld fruits are offered throughout the day in the dining halls, so feel free to take one on your way out for snacking later.

 · Water for thirst.
-Water, carbonated water, as well as fruits and/or vegetable infused water are offered in the dining halls throughout the day.
-Soda, lemonade, fruit drinks and other sugar-sweetened beverages have added sugar and will sneak calorie in without you even taking notice.
-Switching to water may be the single most important step you can take to avoid the Freshmen 15.
+Water, carbonated water, as well as fruits, and/or vegetable infused water are offered in the dining halls throughout the day.
+Soda, lemonade, fruit drinks and other sugar-sweetened beverages have added sugar and will sneak calories in without you even noticing.
+Switching to water may be the single most important step you can take to avoid the Freshman 15.

 · Slow down when sitting down.
-Cultivate your food smartness by eating slower to enjoy the taste and textures, and paying attention to how you feel.
-Give some attention to your diet and learn what works for your body and what doesn't.
+Cultivate your food smartness by eating more slowly to enjoy the taste and textures and paying attention to how you feel.
+Eating mindfully gives you a chance to reflect on your diet and learn what works for your body and what doesn't.

 Cal Dining Nutrition Highlights